Budibase/website/content/blog/updates/what-s-new-in-budibase-october-2022.md

 ###### 🔒 Premium feature

-Users who are on a paid tier can now backup apps and rollback to different snapshots.
+Users who are on a paid tier can now back up apps and roll back to different snapshots.

-* Pro tier users get 1 week of backups
+* Pro-tier users get 1 week of backups
 * Team tier users get 3 months of backups
 * Business tier users get 1 year of backups